StateVoicesNational/Spoke/docs/EXPLANATION-development-guidelines.md

 ## Apollo/GraphQL structure and gotchas

+Spoke was originally generated from [react-apollo-starter-kit](https://github.com/saikat/react-apollo-starter-kit).
+You can look at that project's README for info on some of the libraries used.

 See [EXPLANATION-request-example.md](./EXPLANATION-request-example.md) for a great run-down all the way through the call stack on the client and server.